kleijnweb/swagger-bundle/README.md

 Other parameters can be added to the signature as well, this is standard Symfony behaviour.

+## Route Matching

+To view the routes added by SwaggerBundle, you can use Symfony's `debug:router`.
+Route keys include the Swagger spec base filename to prevent collisions.
+For path parameters, SwaggerBundle adds additional requirements to the routes.
+This way `/foo/{bar}` and `/foo/bar` wont conflict when `bar` is defined to be an integer.
+This also supports Swaggers `pattern` and `enum` when dealing with string path parameters.

 ## Exception Handling

 Any exceptions are caught, logged by the `@logger` service, and result in `application/vnd.error+json`.
 Routing failure results in a 404 response without `logref`.